pelectron/poly/docs.md

     type must be move and copy constructible.
   - `poly::move_only_storage<Size,Align>`: same as above, but types only need to be move constructible.
 Cannot be copied.
+- Storages which always heap allocate.
+  - `poly::heap_storage`: stores any move and copy constructible type on the heap.
+Can be used accross DLL boundaries if poly is compiled as a DLL.
+  - `poly::move_only_heap_storage`: move only version of `poly::heap_storage`

 ## Type list